marcop135/bullframe.css/README.md

 ### Utilities - Reference

-A set of utilities to create and customise bullframe.css:
+A set of utilities for bullframe.css customisation:

 #### Grid system